adwise-fiu/Level-Site-PPDT/README.md

 ppdt-level-site-09-deploy-8555c56976-752pn   1/1     Running     1 (16h ago)     16h
 ppdt-level-site-10-deploy-67b7c5689b-rkl6r   1/1     Running     1 (2m39s ago)   16h
 ```
+The next step is to start the server site.
+To do this, run the following command.

+    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-server-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.server --args <TRAINING-FILE>"

 It does take time for the level-site to be able to accept connections.
 Run the following command on the first level-site,
 and wait for an output in standard output saying `Ready to accept connections at: 9000`.
 Use CTRL+C to exit the pod.

     kubectl logs -f $(kubectl get pod -l "pod=ppdt-level-site-01-deploy" -o name)

-After verifying that the level-sites are ready, the next step is to
-start the server site.
-To do this, run the following command.

-    kubectl apply -f k8/server
-    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-server-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.server --args <TRAINING-FILE>"

 To verify that the server site is ready, use the following command to confirm the server_site is _running_
-and check the logs to confirm we see `Server ready to get public keys from client-site` so we can exit and run the client.
+and check the logs to confirm we see `Server ready to get public keys from client-site`.

     kubectl logs -f $(kubectl get pod -l "pod=ppdt-server-deploy" -o name)

-To run the client, run the following commands to start the client and run an evaluation,
+**In a NEW terminal**, start the client, run the following commands to complete an evaluation.
-you would point values to something like `/data/hypothyroid.values`
+You would point values to something like `/data/hypothyroid.values`

-    kubectl apply -f k8/client
     kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE>"

     # Test WITHOUT level-sites
     kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE> --server"

-To get the results, access the logs as described in the previous steps for both the client and level-sites, see below.

-    kubectl logs -f $(kubectl get pod -l "pod=ppdt-client-deploy"-o name)

 ### Re-running with different experiments
 - *Case 1: Re-run with different testing set*